When you wanted to build and practice Paloalto lab, you have got multiple options.

 Note: To get the Palo-alto image, you must have a service agreement with Paloalto networks.

-Steps to install the Paloalto firewall on Gns3.
+Steps to install Palo alto firewall on Gns3.

 - Enable internet access on the GNS3.

-- Change the console for Paloalto firewall in gns3.
+- Change the console for the Paloalto firewall in gns3.

 - Configuration of Paloalto management interface.